awslabs/aws-jwt-verify/README.md

 ### Explicitly hydrating the JWKS cache

-In a long running NodeJS API (e.g. a Fargate container), it might make sense to hydrate the JWKS cache upon server start up.
+In a long running Node.js API (e.g. a Fargate container), it might make sense to hydrate the JWKS cache upon server start up.
 This will speed up the first JWT verification, as the JWKS doesn't have to be downloaded anymore.

 This call will always fetch the current, latest, JWKS for each of the verifier's issuers (even though the JWKS might have been fetched and cached before):